-By April 20 If the Faculty Status and Grievances Committee has granted a hearing, it provides its report to the President , with a copy to the PVPAA .
+· · · · · · · · · · · · · · · · · · · By April 20 If the Faculty Status and Grievances Committee has granted a hearing, it provides its report to the President, with a copy to the PVPAA.
 If the candidate has requested a hearing by April 5, but the Status and Grievances Committee believes it will be unable to complete its report by April 20, the Committee and the candidate may jointly ask for a delay.
 In such cases, the PVPAA and the President will normally postpone action on the case until the Status and Grievances Committee has completed its report, and the Board of Visitors will postpone action on the case until its summer Board meeting.
 By April 27 PVPAA sends contract recommendation to the President, with a copy to the candidate, Department Chair, Department Promotion and Tenure Committee Chair, and the respective Dean.
 By May 1 Completion of any delayed appeal by candidate(s) to PVPAA or President .
 Completion of election of members and officers of Department Promotion and Tenure Committee for following year.
 By May 2 PVPAA provides Dean of the college and Department Chair list of faculty eligible for promotion and/or tenure the following year, and Department Chair provides list to department members and Chair of Department Promotion and Tenure Committee.
 By May 5 President notifies candidate, Department Chair, Department Promotion and Tenure Committee Chair, and the respective Dean of the disposition of the case.
 The letter is to be addressed to the candidate.
-By May 10 Candidate files written request for reconsideration of terminating contract with the Board of Visitors to the Administrative Assistant to the Board of Visitors.
-A copy of the written request must be sent to the Faculty Status and Grievances Committee.
-The Faculty Status and Grievances Committee will provide the Administrative Assistant to the Board of Visitors and the candidate an audio recording of the hearing for review with a cover letter reminding the Rector that the chair of the Faculty Status and Grievances Committee or one of its members can be available to answer questions.
-Summer Board Meeting Board of Visitors acts on contract recommendations from President .
+Summer Board Meeting Board of Visitors acts on contract recommendations from President.